syncfusion-content/maui-docs/MAUI/DataGrid/Getting-started.md

 ### Binding the ViewModel

-To bind the data source to the SfDataGrid, set the [SfDataGrid.ItemsSource](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_ItemsSource) property as follows.
-You can bind the data source of the SfDataGrid either from XAML or in code.
+Create a `ViewModel` instance and set it as the DataGrid's `BindingContext`.
+This enables property binding from `ViewModel` class.

+To populate the `SfDataGrid`, bind the item collection from its `BindingContext` to [SfDataGrid.ItemsSource](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_ItemsSource) property.

 The following code example binds the collection created in the previous step to the `SfDataGrid.ItemsSource` property: